jasper-clarke/jasperclarke.com/src/posts/nixos-homelab-flakes-n-modules.md

 Now on your personal computer, open a new terminal and try to connect to the server via SSH.
 If you connect with the password being requested then hurray, you have just secured your server!

-If you have any troubles please leave a comment or contact me on Discord (`jasper-at-windswept`) and I will try to help out!
+If you have any troubles please leave a comment or contact me on Discord (`jasper_clarke`) and I will try to help out!

-That is all for this post, make sure to follow and like the post if you found it helpful and I will see you all in the next one.
+This has been Jasper, until next time 👋